See more articles

 Canonical tags are HTML elements that tell search engines about the preferred version of a webpage.
 Google introduced the tags back in 2009 as a way for website owners to address issues with duplicate pages.

-They are small pieces of code placed in the head section of the HTML.
+They are small pieces of code placed in the <head> section of the HTML, and they look like this:

 Why Is URL Canonicalization Needed?